HackusatePvP/character-chat-app/README.md

 ## 💻 Compatibility
 Only works with Windows 10/11.
 Linux and Mac are being explored.

-### Mobile
-Some views are mobile supported but the application isn't.
-You will have to use remote desktop applications to connect to your pc remotely.

-The views are extremely experimental and may not function properly.

 ## Code Stack
 * [JavaFX](https://openjfx.io) The GUI library.
 * [AtlantaFX](https://github.com/mkpaz/atlantafx) Modernized styling for JavaFX.